dvzrd/ai-chatbot-practice/README.md

 source venv/bin/activate
 ```

-2. Run the bot
+2. Run the examples

-Run the Python app from the project's root.
+Run the the examples from the project's root.

 ```zsh
 python examples.py